khannnnnnnnnnnnn/FRA503-Machine-Learning/README.md

 - **Regularization:** Ridge/Lasso regression to handle multicollinearity
 - **External Validation:** Testing on independent datasets from different hospitals

-## 🤝 Contributing

-This is an academic project.
-For questions or suggestions, please contact the group members.

-## 📄 License

-This project is part of academic coursework.
-Please respect academic integrity policies when referencing this work.

-## 🙏 Acknowledgments

-- UCI Machine Learning Repository for providing the SUPPORT2 dataset
-- Course instructors and teaching assistants for guidance
-- scikit-learn and scipy communities for excellent documentation
-- Original SUPPORT study researchers

 ---

 **Course:** Machine Learning